-Everyone wants romance on Valentines Day.
-In fact, Americans will spend in upwards of 20 BILLION dollars pursuing romance with their special someone this week.
+Everyone wants romance on Valentine’s Day.
+In fact, Americans will spend upwards of 20 BILLION dollars pursuing romance with their special someone this week.
 That’s an average of about $136 per person!
-I’m all about gift giving (and gift receiving) on Valentines Day, but gift giving is not the only way to ignite that special romantic moment you’re craving.
+I’m all about gift-giving (and gift-receiving) on Valentine’s Day, but gift-giving is not the only way to ignite that special romantic moment you’re craving.

 The best romance is experienced in the context of an emotionally healthy relationship.
 I know, I know, it isn’t the answer you’re looking for, but it is the answer that will fuel romance for a lifetime.
 Here are a few things you can put into practice immediately to start cultivating an emotionally healthy relationship:

-- Tell your spouse 1 thing you love about them for every year you’ve been married.
+- Tell your spouse one thing you love about them for every year you’ve been married.
 Be creative!

 - Take your spouse by both hands and look them in the eyes and sincerely let them know you’ll never leave them.